mdlacasse/Owl/PARAMETERS.md

 |-----------|------|-------------|
 | `HFP_file_name` | string | Name of the Excel file (`.xlsx`) containing wages, contributions, Roth conversions, and big-ticket items.
 Use `"None"` if no file is associated with the case |

-**Note:** The Excel file should contain one sheet per individual with columns for: year, anticipated wages, other inc (optional), net inv (optional), taxable contributions, 401k contributions, Roth 401k contributions, IRA contributions, Roth IRA contributions, Roth conversions, and big-ticket items.
+**Note:** The Excel file should contain one sheet per individual with columns for: year, anticipated wages, other inc (optional), net inv (optional), taxable contributions, 401k contributions, Roth 401k contributions, IRA contributions, Roth IRA contributions, HSA ctrb (optional), Roth conversions, and big-ticket items.

 - `other inc`: Other ordinary income beyond wages, pension, and Social Security (e.g., alimony, rental income treated as ordinary).
 Optional; defaults to zero if absent.
 - `net inv`: Net investment income from rent or trust distributions ($).
 Enters cash-flow and taxable-income constraints as ordinary income, and also flows into NIIT computation.
 Optional; defaults to zero if absent.
+- `HSA ctrb`: Annual HSA contribution amount in dollars (not thousands).
+Contributions are pre-tax and reduce AGI, MAGI, and Social Security provisional income.
+Must stop at Medicare enrollment (~age 65); any values entered beyond that age are automatically zeroed.
+Optional; defaults to zero if absent.
+2026 limits: $4,400 (self-only) / $8,750 (family); add $1,000 catch-up if age 55+.

 -------